Biography of Bill Schutt

 Initially, Schutt investigated the passive digital lock, a ratchet-like mechanism that allows some bats to hang for extended periods of time without muscle fatigue.
 Gradually, Bill became more involved in the study of vampire bats – their anatomy, evolution, behavior, and especially, their ability to move efficiently on the ground.
 Schutt and undergrad Kim Grant maintained colonies of common and white-winged vampire bats at Cornell University for three years (They'd been captured in Trinidad by vampire bat expert Farouk Muradali and imported by Schutt to the U.S.).
 Under the supervision of biomechanics expert, John Bertram, Bill and fellow graduate students Dennis Cullinane and Young-Hui Chang built a miniature force platform.
 With the help of bat expert Scott Altenbach, Schutt and his coworkers used the force platform and hi-speed video to study the forces generated during flight-initiating jumps by the common vampire bat (Desmodus rotundus).
 After graduating with a Ph.D. from Cornell in 1995, Bill taught for three years at Bloomfield College in New Jersey while simultaneously working on a Post-Doctoral Research Fellowship at the American Museum of Natural History with bat expert Nancy Simmons.

 In 1998, Bill Schutt accepted a faculty position at Southampton College (Long Island University).
 In 2005, he transferred to his undergraduate alma mater, C.W.
-Post College , where he is currently an Associate Professor of Biology (teaching undergraduate and graduate courses in Evolution, Mammalogy, Vertebrate Paleontology, and Vertebrate Anatomy).
+Post College , where he is currently a Professor of Biology (teaching undergraduate and graduate courses in Evolution, Mammalogy, Vertebrate Paleontology, and Vertebrate Anatomy).
 Additionally, Bill has maintained his strong ties to the American Museum of Natural History, where he is a Research Associate in the Department of Mammalogy.

-When he isn't teaching, writing, or doing research, Bill enjoys fishing, swimming, catching his son's nasty two-seam fastball, attending concerts, sporting events, and the theater.
+When he isn't teaching, writing, or doing research, Bill enjoys fishing, swimming, catching his son's nasty knuckleball, attending concerts, sporting events, and the theater.
 Down time is usually spent reading and watching old movies.
 He's also a huge music fan.
 Bill Schutt lives in New York with his wife and son.

 Dark Banquet was named one of the "Best Books of 2008" by Amazon.com.